-The two Frequent EMS User projects enrolled 114 patients from July 2015 through March 2018.
-The two projects enroll different populations of frequent EMS users.
+The three Frequent EMS User projects enrolled 260 patients from July 2015 through March 2019.
+The three projects enroll different populations of frequent EMS users.
 San Diego's project primarily enrolled persons with 20 or more ED visits per year.
-Alameda's project, which serves a city whose population is much smaller than San Diego's (79,227 vs. 1,391,676), is open to all persons referred by staff of the EMS agency or the partner hospital.
-San Diego's enrollees were younger than Alameda's enrollees and were more likely to be uninsured or enrolled in Medi-Cal.
+San Francisco's project enrolls persons who have had more than four ED visits in a single month.
+Alameda's project, which serves a city whose population is much smaller than San Diego's and San Francisco's populations,6 is open to all persons referred by staff of the EMS agency or the partner hospital.
+San Diego's and San Francisco's enrollees were younger than Alameda's enrollees and were more likely to be uninsured or enrolled in Medi-Cal.

-The evaluation team found no evidence of any harm to patients enrolled in the frequent EMS user projects.
+The evaluation team found no evidence of any harm to patients enrolled in the Frequent EMS User projects.
 On the contrary, there is substantial evidence that patients benefitted from the projects.
 The community paramedics visited patients multiple times to assess their physical, psychological, and social needs and assist them in obtaining nonemergency services to meet their needs, as discussed below in the section on effectiveness.

-The frequent EMS user projects achieved large reductions in the number of 911 calls and ED visits among enrolled patients.
+San Diego's and Alameda's Frequent EMS User projects achieved large reductions in the number of 911 calls and ED visits among enrolled patients.
 Reductions in 911 calls were highly correlated with reductions in ED visits, because most 911 calls for frequent EMS users result in transport to an ED.
-Data on 911 calls were examined to estimate the projects' impact for persons enrolled in both frequent EMS user projects for whom data were available for at least

-12 months prior to enrollment and for at least 12 months following enrollment.
-Data on 911 calls and ED use during the month of enrollment were not analyzed to allow time for the intervention to affect patients' utilization.
+Data on 911 calls were examined to estimate the projects' impact on numbers of 911 calls pre- and post-enrollment.
+Data on 911 calls and ED use during the month of enrollment were not analyzed, to allow time for the intervention to affect patients' utilization.

-Among persons enrolled in San Diego's frequent EMS user project during the time at which the community paramedics were on duty (November 2015 through December 2016) and for whom data are available for 12 months prior to enrollment and 12 months following enrollment (n =37) the total number of 911 calls decreased from 955 to 625, a decrease of 35%.
-The average number of 911 calls per person decreased from 26 per year to 17 per year and some enrollees had much larger decreases in 911 calls.
-Among persons enrolled in Alameda's frequent EMS user project for whom data are available for 12 months prior to enrollment and 12 months following enrollment (n = 37) the total number of 911 calls decreased from 134 to 111, a decrease of 17%.
-In Alameda, the average number of 911 calls per person decreased from four calls per year to three calls per year.
+For San Diego's and Alameda's Frequent EMS User projects, data were analyzed for patients for whom data were available for at least 12 months prior to enrollment and for at least 12 months following enrollment.
+Among persons enrolled in San Diego's Frequent EMS User project during the time at which the community paramedics were on duty (November 2015 through December 2016) and for whom data are available for 12 months prior to enrollment and 12 months following enrollment (n = 37), the total number of 911 calls decreased from 955 to 625, a decrease of 35%.
+The average number of 911 calls per person decreased from 26 per year to 17 per year, and some enrollees had much larger decreases in 911 calls.
+Among persons enrolled in Alameda's Frequent EMS User project for whom data are available for 12 months prior to enrollment and 12 months following enrollment (n = 67), the total number of 911 calls decreased from 223 to 155, a decrease of 20%.
+The average number of 911 calls per person decreased from 3 calls per year to 2 calls per year.
 The difference in impact between the two projects reflects differences between the persons enrolled.
-San Diego's clients had substantially more 911 calls prior to enrollment than Alameda's clients and, thus, there was greater room for improvement.
+San Diego's clients had substantially more 911 calls prior to enrollment than Alameda's clients, so there was greater room for improvement.